Edith Rigby: Activism

 In 1907 she formed the Preston branch of the Women's Social and Political Union (WSPU).
-Rigby was a suffragette recruiter, gathering new members from among the local Independent Labour Party, including Eleanor Higginson, who became a lifelong friend.
+Rigby was a suffragette recruiter, gathering new members from among the local Independent Labour Party.
+A fellow member, Eleanor Higginson, became a lifelong friend.
 Rigby took part in a march to the Houses of Parliament in London with Christabel and Sylvia Pankhurst in 1908.
 Fifty-seven women, including Rigby, were arrested and sentenced to a month in prison.
 In 1909 she was arrested again for obstruction during a visit by Winston Churchill.
 She was taken to court with Grace Alderman, Catherine Worthington and Beth Hesmondhalgh.
-They went to prison for seven days except for Rigby as her father, annoyingly, paid the fine claiming that she was just in bad company of "hired women".
+They went to prison for seven days except for Rigby as her father paid the fine claiming that she was just in bad company of "hired women".
 Edith's brother Arther was reported to have pointed at another suffragette, Margaret Hewitt, saying that it was all due to "that painted jezebel".

-During her subsequent sentences, (seven in total) Rigby took part in hunger strikes and was subjected to force-feeding.
-Her activism included planting a bomb in the Liverpool Corn Exchange on 5 July 1913, and although it was later stated in court that ‘no great damage had been done by the explosion’, Mrs Rigby was found guilty and sentenced to nine months' imprisonment with hard labour.
+When the 1911 census was enumerated, Rigby evaded by joining others at a house party in Manchester, possibly at the Dennison House party organised by Jessie Stephenson.

-Rigby had been given a Hunger Strike Medal 'for Valour' by WSPU.
+During later arrests and sentences, (seven in total) Rigby took part in hunger strikes and was subjected to force-feeding.
+Her activism included planting a bomb in the Liverpool Cotton Exchange on 5 July 1913, and although it was later stated in court that ‘no great damage had been done by the explosion’, Mrs Rigby was found guilty and sentenced to nine months' imprisonment with hard labour.
+Rigby was awarded a Hunger Strike Medal 'for Valour' by WSPU.